 |Appearance||Clear, colourless liquid|

 |Melting point and boiling point||50.560 F and 6390F|

 |Solubility in water||Exothermic, miscible|

 Manufacture of Sulphuric Acid By Contact Process

 Generally, there are several ways to manufacture sulphuric acid.
-Each of them varies in effort, cost, and purity of the sulphuric acid that is produced.
-However, the most common process among these are the contact process.
+Each of them varies in the effort, cost, and purity of the sulphuric acid that is produced.
+However, the most common process among these is the contact process.
 Let us discuss this process in detail below.

-The manufacture of sulphuric acid using contact process involves four steps.
+The manufacture of sulphuric acid using the contact process involves four steps.
 These include;